ShibamRoy9826/EcoSight-Geek-a-thon-project/README.md

     </li>
     <br>
     <li>
-        <strong>Front-end developer/ UI designer:</strong> Ankush roy - an integral member of the our team, known for his exceptional front-end development skills, mathematical acumen, and mastery of C++.
+        <strong>Front-end developer/ UI designer:</strong> Ankush roy - An integral member of the our team, known for his exceptional front-end development skills, mathematical acumen, and mastery of C++.
 His artistic eye elevates user experiences, while his passion for mathematics enriches data insights.
 With a strong grasp of C++, Ankush seamlessly integrates backend functionalities.
 His adaptability and innovation align seamlessly with our mission to fuse data science and web development for transformative solutions.
     </li>
     <li>
-        <strong>Data Scientist :</strong> Swadhin Maharana  - a dynamic and accomplished individual who stands at the forefront of the exciting intersection of Data Science and Python programming.
+        <strong>Data Scientist :</strong> Swadhin Maharana  - A dynamic and accomplished individual who stands at the forefront of the exciting intersection of Data Science and Python programming.
 With an insatiable curiosity and a passion for unraveling complex patterns in data, Swadhin has established himself as a distinguished expert in his field.
     </li>

 </ul>